 #3 Family and Medical Leave Act

-This law provides eligible employees up to twelve weeks of unpaid, job-protected leave for specific family and medical reasons.
+This law provides eligible employees with up to twelve weeks of unpaid, job-protected leave for specific family and medical reasons.
 The list includes:

 - Caring for a newborn (or adopted) child.